ericscharff/smallworld.js/README.md

 After cloning, use `npm install` to install the dependencies (only needed for running unit tests).
 Running `npm test` will run the test suite in test.js.

-A version suitable for running in a browser exists in index.html and index.js but is not yet suitable for actual use.
+You can run a very, very primitive version of the interpeter by loading [index.html](index.html) in a Web browser.
+You can evaluate expressions and the result will be printed below.

 ## Why?